 This wonderful staff has been cultivated over the past decade.
 In fact, we’re coming up on our 10th anniversary in October!
 Mark your calendars for a super fun celebration: https://www.facebook.com/events/447997155705316/

 You may have met our founder, Rayne, or have gone through training classes or private training with Lori, our head trainer.
-You may also be familiar with our Manager of Daily Operations, Leigh, our shift leads Kelly, Rachel, Jess, Liana, Emily K., and Kathryn, and the other members of our team that you interact with when you drop off or pick up your pups.
+You may also be familiar with our Assistant Manager of Daily Operations, Kathryn, our shift leads Kelly, Rachel, Jess, Liana, Emily K., and Krista and the other members of our team that you interact with when you drop off or pick up your pups.
 Wondering who is who?
 Check out our staff page here to learn more about our team!
 What you may not know is that we actually have over 30 employees (and growing!).
 You may only catch a glimpse of some of us when your dog is going in or coming out of the playrooms or maybe you just see us on camera.

 Whether it’s a nudge for one more pet or a full body wag when they see us, your pups melt our hearts.
 We laugh while sharing stories with each other about the funny and adorable things they do while they are with us.
 We love watching them grow and celebrating milestones, and share in your pain during the harder times.
 We know how important your dogs are to you and want you to know how important they are to us.
 We are grateful that you can feel at ease while your best friends are with us and we wanted to tell you a little bit more about our awesome staff.

 All of us participate in ongoing training and education so that we can best serve you in providing a fun and safe playroom environment.
 All of our programs are Fear Free.
 You may have caught our blog post on Fear Free at the Lodge.
 If you missed it, you can read it here.
 Here is a short excerpt from that post,